in03/SlangLang/spec.md

 * ✅ Function parameters (with...and)
 * ✅ Exception handling (bugger, suss)
 * ✅ Spewin as float/length keyword
-* ✅ Deal as return alternative
+* ✅ Serve as return keyword
+* ✅ Friggen for string concatenation with space
 * ✅ Multi-word identifier support
 * ✅ Comments (oi line, aussie aussie aussie block)
 * ✅ New function syntax (on the barbie)